eda-ricercatore/admin-notes/skill-set/higher-end-roles/eda-ai-ml.md

 	- Operational experience with Linux operating system internals, filesystems, disk/storage technologies and networking
 	- Experience with scripting languages (e.g. shell script)
 	- Experience with capacity planning for web scale systems
++ Ansible: it's not that bad, and helps us move quickly, but any configuration management tool is applicable.
+	- Ansible is a suite of software tools that enables infrastructure as code.
+It is open-source and the suite includes software provisioning, configuration management, and application deployment functionality.
+	- Ansible is a radically simple IT automation platform that makes your applications and systems easier to deploy and maintain.
+Automate everything from code deployment to network configuration to cloud management, in a language that approaches plain English, using SSH, with no agents to install on remote systems.
+	- No matter your role, or what your automation goals are, Ansible can help you demonstrate value, connect teams, and deliver efficiencies for your organization.
+Built on open source, Red Hat® Ansible® Automation Platform is a hardened, tested subscription product that offers full life cycle support for organizations.
+Explore how Ansible can help you automate today—and scale for the future.
+	- Ansible® is an open source, command-line IT automation software application written in Python.
+It can configure systems, deploy software, and orchestrate advanced workflows to support application deployment, system updates, and more.
+	- Ansible’s main strengths are simplicity and ease of use.
+It also has a strong focus on security and reliability, featuring minimal moving parts.
+It uses OpenSSH for transport (with other transports and pull modes as alternatives), and uses a human-readable language that is designed for getting started quickly without a lot of training.
 + skill set:
 	- data expertise:
 		* manage data pipelines